Online Learning Koopman operator for closed-loop electrical neurostimulation in epilepsy: Koopman-MPC framework

-The linear dynamical systems satisfy linear superposition principle.
-Thus, we extend the approximated Koopman operator-based linear dynamical system into a linear forced control dynamical system with the following state forward evolution equation:
+Then, we extend the approximated Koopman operator based linear dynamical system into a linear forced dynamical system, described as Eq.~\eqref{Koopman_forced}.
+In this case, the objective is simultaneously to learn an approximated finite-dimensional representation space of the state variables and its relationship with control inputs.